BY MICHAEL BRIGGS

 Mastering is the process of taking your mixed song or album and putting the finishing touches on it.
 This includes several aspects such as audio equalization, balancing, effects, track sequencing, adjusting the spacing between songs and more.

-Email or call me at 214-444-9440 to discuss your project and if Civil Online Mixing and Mastering is right for you.
+Email or call me at 214-444-9440 to discuss rates and your project to see if my services are right for you.

 Mastering typically takes 1-3 days from the time that your stereo mix is received and approved, we have discussed your goals for the master and agreed to a start date.
 Rush service may be available for an additional fee.